 The Korean Transformation

-a DVD that helps tell the story of Korea' s amazing development and the Peace Corps experience
+a presentation and study guide that tells the story of Korea' s amazing development and the Peace Corps experience

-The images and text in the DVD will generate a rich exchange among viewers.
-Please assist us in helping others to better understand Korea by obtaining and showing this DVD to those in your circle of friends and influence.
+The images and text in the presentation and study guide are designed to generate a rich exchange among viewers and readers.
+Please assist us in helping others to better understand Korea by obtaining and sharing these materials to those in your circle of friends and influence.

 “I received the DVD today and just reviewed it.
 As an RPCV myself (Ghana VIII) and former Fulbright grantee to Korea (87-88) I felt real pride in the achievements of the Korean people.
 Your video fulfills the key Peace Corps pledge of telling others in the US about other countries’ values and cultures.”
 Martin Limbird.

 “Since I do outreach programs on Korea, teach about Korea as part of survey level courses on East Asia, education, and history, and edit a journal for teachers about Asia, I am particularly interested in the clip.”